Noa Argamani: Post-rescue activities and activism

+During U.S. President Donald Trump's Second Inaugural Parade, Argamani stood directly behind Trump on stage after Trump invited released hostages and hostages families in attendance to the stage.
+The group remained on stage for the remainder of the speech.

-On 25 February 2025, Argamani spoke in front of the United Nations Security Council, recounting her experience as a hostage, and promoting a continuation of the 2025 Gaza war ceasefire until all the hostages are released.
+On February 25, 2025, Argamani spoke in front of the United Nations Security Council, recounting her experience as a hostage, and promoting a continuation of the 2025 Gaza war ceasefire until all the hostages are released.
+She was the first released hostages to speak in front of the UNSC.

 In March 2025, Argamani was invited by Speaker of the House Mike Johnson to attend Donald Trump's 2025 speech to a joint session of Congress.
 The next day, she was part of a delegation of former hostages who met President Trump in the White House to urge him to continue to work towards the release of the remaining hostages.
 In 2025, Time magazine listed her as one of the world's 100 most influential people.
+Argamani was the first honoree at the 2025 TIME100 Summit and Gala to deliver a speech.
+After her speech, Time's Editor-in-chief, Sam Jacobs, called Argamani "a powerful voice for freedom around the world."

 The first reunion between released hostage Avinatan Or and his partner, former hostage Noa Argamani, October 13, 2025.

-She was reunited with her boyfriend, Avinatan Or, who was kidnapped with her, when he was released on 13 October 2025 as part of the Gaza peace plan.
+She was reunited with her former boyfriend, Avinatan Or, who was kidnapped with her, when he was released on October 13, 2025 as part of the Gaza peace plan.
+In November 2025, Argamani and Or were among the 26 former hostages who met with President Donald Trump at the White House.